Same Content, Different Rating

 - The Looney Tunes Golden Collection DVD series from volume three to its last one (volume six) contained a "Recommended for mature cartoon collectors" rating, as a lot of the cartoons they started putting on the sets contained a lot of cartoons that had content considered too racist, sexist, or outdated by today's standards, but are going to be shown uncut for two reasons: 1.
 The classic cartoon fans would be pissed if anything was edited for content on DVD, and 2.
 Editing out the offensive content is considered worse than showing it in the first place (at least with it shown, people can see why today's audience would want the content of the past suppressed) and are meant as more of a look at society and entertainment back in the 1930s to the 1960s rather than entertainment.

-- The first run of South Park episodes on SBS in Australia were rated PG (Parental Guidance Recommended) but when the same episodes were shown later, after the series became the cult classic it is today, they were rated M (15+).
-Over in America, South Park outside of its 10:00pm showings carries a TV-14 rating (though not because changing times have rendered the more subversive scenes harmless.
-It's more because the episodes are edited for content in reruns).
+- The first run of South Park episodes on SBS in Australia were rated PG (Parental Guidance Recommended) but when the same episodes were shown later, after the series became the cult classic it is today, they were rated M and less frequently MA 15+.
+Over in America, South Park outside of its 10:00pm showings carries a TV-14 rating, though not because changing times have rendered the more subversive scenes harmless.
+It's more because the episodes are edited for content in reruns and, in America, the FCC doesn't allow raunchy content until after 10:00pm on free-to-air TV (and even then, stuff like nudity, explicit language, sex, and Saw-level gore has to be curbed, according to Standards and Practices).
+In the case of cable channels, it depends on what the target demographic of the cable channel is or if advertisers want to err on the cautious side.

 - Several episodes have been rated TV-MA when aired on [adult swim], including "I Take Thee Quagmire" (for the scene of Joan threatening to kill herself if Quagmire divorces her and the subplot about Lois' breasts), "The Father, the Son and the Holy Fonz" (for its take on religion, particularly Stewie's line after seeing Francis put a crucifix in the kitchen "Nothing says 'Eat up' like a skinny Jew nailed to a piece of wood," which was cut on FOX for being blasphemous), "Peter's Two Dads" (for the subplot of Stewie being a masochist and the short scene of Peter turning to crack to get over his alcoholism), and "Family Gay" (due to its crude sexual humor, centering on homosexuality).
 They have since been re-rated TV-14.